Chubek/chubek.github.io_old/about.markdown

 So how can you contact me?

+**WHAT I'M CURRENTLY LOOKING FOR?**

+The things that I want.
+By Chubak Bidpaa.
+A glass of whiskey.
+The sun to shine. **A job in NFT gamedev space that requires low-level coding in the Nim systems programming language**.
+I want my wife back!
+(MAX PAYNE DEAREST OF ALL MY FRIENDS)

 I'm always online on Discord.
 My ID there is `Chubak#7400`.
 My email is <chubakbidpaa@gmail.com> --- don't ask why I haven't set up an MX record because then, it will be `chubakbidpaa@chubakbidpaa.com`!
 I really screwed the pooch there lol.

 Anyways, have a nice life, stranger!